saltchang/terminal-setup/README.md

     It will setup the terminal by the below steps:

-    1. Install homebrew and coreutils for macOS
+    1. Install homebrew, coreutils, python and pipx for macOS
     2. Install fonts: Meslo & Fira Code
     3. Install and setup zsh
     4. Clone this project into `$HOME/projects/personal/terminal-setup`